ImperialCollegeLondon/django-passwordless-login/README.md

  - `LOGIN_CONTACT_EMAIL`
  - `DEFAULT_FROM_EMAIL`
  - `LOGIN_EMAIL_CONTENT` - The content of the email, should include dynamic/format references to `link` (required), `minutes` (equivalent to `LOGIN_MAX_AGE`), `app_name`, and `contact_email`.
+ - `LOGIN_CREATE_NEW_USERS` - Boolean for whether or not this login form should create new users or just log in existing ones.

 For development servers, change the `EMAIL_BACKEND` setting to allow emails to be printed to the console:
 ```